- Fire Department

-The Community Risk Reduction Division (CRRD) is staffed by eleven experienced, full-time personnel.
-The RRD is responsible for a wide range of activities that make the community a safer place in which to work, shop, and live.
+The Community Risk Reduction Division (CRRD) of the Rogers Fire Department is staffed by twelve experienced, full-time personnel.
+The CRRD is responsible for a wide range of activities that make the community a safer place in which to work, shop, and live.

-This Divison reviews all residential and commercial plans prior to the issuance of permits and all applicable sub-permits for the construction of:
+This Division reviews all residential and commercial plans prior to the issuance of permits and all applicable sub-permits for the construction of:

 - New commercial buildings